 Motor - Theft of Vehicle

-The Insured’s theft claim for the loss of his motorcycle was rejected by the Insurer on the ground of breach of policy condition 7(c), i.e. the Insured had failed to take reasonable precaution to safeguard his motorcycle from the loss.
+The Insured’s theft claim of his vehicle was repudiated by the Insurer on the grounds of late notification and failure to take reasonable precaution to keep the car secured.

 Investigation and Findings

-- Section E: Condition 7 (c) in the policy provides as follows: -
+- The relevant policy provision provides as follows: -